-Regulations, as stated above, cast a critical role on industry’s dynamics, wherein compliance procedures, inventory protocols, and manufacturing standards evolve based on changes to existing policies.
-Such intervention at state-levels also give rise to greater emphasis on development expenditures of companies, which are generally dominated by changing customer preferences and product standards.
+Regulations, as stated above, cast a critical role in the industry’s dynamics, wherein compliance procedures, inventory protocols, and manufacturing standards evolve based on changes to existing policies.
+Such intervention at state-levels also gives rise to a greater emphasis on the development expenditures of companies, which are generally dominated by changing customer preferences and product standards.

 Key industry sectors catered by the glycol market include automotive, polyester fibers & resins, pharmaceuticals, food & beverage processing, pipeline maintenance, textiles, aviation, medical, and HVAC.
-Post-recession economy of the world underwent structural changes in terms of trade policies, business localization & sustainability, and fiscal mechanisms.
+The post-recession economy of the world underwent structural changes in terms of trade policies, business localization & sustainability, and fiscal mechanisms.

-In 2018, Asia Pacific accounted for nearly 43.0% of the global monoethylene glycol (MEG) production capacity and 44.0% of the global consumption.
-In terms of production, China, India and Taiwan led the region.
-In terms of consumption, China and India together accounted for nearly 85.0% of the regional demand and are characterized by presence of huge consumer base and export-oriented industrial production.
+In 2018, Asia Pacific accounted for nearly 43.0% of the global mono ethylene glycol (MEG) production capacity and 44.0% of the global consumption.
+In terms of production, China, India, and Taiwan led the region.
+In terms of consumption, China and India together accounted for nearly 85.0% of the regional demand and are characterized by the presence of huge consumer base and export-oriented industrial production.

 Base year for estimation

 Volume in kilotons, Revenue in USD Million & CAGR from 2018 to 2025

 North America, Europe, Asia Pacific, Latin America, Middle East & Africa

 Volume & revenue forecast, company share, competitive landscape, growth factors and trends